FanzOfLenaZavaroni/fanzoflenazavaroni.github.io/my-collections/_discography/podcasts.md

 <p><strong>Note:</strong> Not all of the podcasts listed here are available via Listen Notes so check the links below as well as the above link.</p>

 <ul>
-  {% for post in site.categories.Podcasts reversed %}
+  {% for post in site.tags.podcasts reversed %}
     {% if post.url %}
         <li><a href="{{ post.url }}">{{ post.date | date: "%Y-%m-%d" }} - {{ post.maintitle }}</a></li>
     {% endif %}